-MuseScore comes in three varieties of builds: stable releases, prereleases, and nightly builds.
+MuseScore comes in three different types: stable releases, beta releases, and nightly builds.
 If you have not been closely involved with a software project before, then these terms may be unfamiliar.
 Don't let that stop you from getting involved.
-The quality of a stable release depends on testing and reporting by the wider community using the prerelease and nightly builds.
+The quality of a stable version depends on testing and reporting by the wider community using the beta and nightly builds.

 The stable versions (also called final releases) come about every nine months and are intended for normal, everyday use.
-Stable versions receive extensive testing from the community prior to release.
+Stable versions have received extensive testing from the community prior to release.
 In the lead up to an official release, code development slows down to focus on fixing bugs found by the testing community and to avoid introducing new problems.
 If any critical bugs are found at the last minute, then they may delay the official release.
-To obtain the latest stable release, click on the green download button at the top of the MuseScore website.
+To obtain the latest stable version, click on the green download button on the home page of the MuseScore website.

-Nightly builds of MuseScore are available for Windows and GNU/Linux and usually come every night, but may be less frequent if there are no changes to the code, or the builder is unable to create a build that day.
-The nightly builds are intended for testing only.
-Nightly builds are often created automatically, so you may be the first human to test a particular build.
+Nightly builds of MuseScore are intended for testers only, and should not be used otherwise.
+They may come every night, but may be more or less frequent depending on how often there are changes to the code.
+Nightly builds are created automatically, so you may be the first human to test a particular build.
 Occasionally, even basic functionality may be broken.
 To obtain the latest nightly, see: